hyperledger-labs/perun-node/README.md

 make install
 ```

-On successful run, the binary will be available at ~/LOCAL_WORKSPACE/dst-go/build/workspace_/bin
+On successful run, the binary will be available at $GOPATH/bin.
+If $GOPATH is empty, then it can be found in ~/go/bin

 ### Build and run walkthrough